maniiaak/The-Bank-Robbery-Game/README.md

 ## How to Play

 1. Start the game by running the command above.
-2. Follow the on-screen instructions
+2. Avoid the police cars while collecting cash on the ground.
+3. Press the escape key to leave the game.